mvicenzi/ml-toy-model/README.md

 ```

 ### Training a model
 Training is perfomed by executing `training.py`.
-Training parameters, such as the model architecture or the number of epochs, can be set interactively by ovveride the default parameters.
+Training parameters, such as the model architecture or the number of epochs, can be set interactively by ovveriding the default parameters.
 For example:
 ```
 python training.py --model_name=base --epochs=10